alteredtastes/talkart-server/README.md

 Requirements:
 Recent version of Google Chrome.
-Instagram username - *Note: If you would like to incorporate your Instagram photos, send me your Instagram username and I will happily add it to the list of authorized TalkArt sandbox users.
+Instagram username - *Please note: Instagram currently authenticates TalkArt in sandbox mode.
+If you would like to incorporate your Instagram feed to use TalkArt, please reach out to me with your Instagram username and I will happily authorize it for usage.

 <img src="https://cloud.githubusercontent.com/assets/14845097/16727089/33fb74fa-4714-11e6-9660-c4be84f05d06.png" width="600px"/>